 The Anatolian shepherd looks different than most of the other livestock guard dogs.
 This dog is not pure white, sometimes has a black mask, and has a thicker neck and broader head than some dogs.
 They are big, up to about 70 kilograms, and look even bigger because of their thick mane.

 Like the Akbash, this dog is not recommended as only a companion dog.
 They are bred to work, will probably escape and roam if kept without a flock or herd, and unless socialized will be unlikely to accept strangers.

 The thick coat is supposed to protect the dog from wolves when he is guarding his sheep.
-He is white, like most livestock guard dogs, taller than most (about 80 centimeters at the whithers) and heavy (50-60 kilograms), but not as heavy as some breeds.
+The Komondor is white, like most livestock guard dogs, taller than most (about 80 centimeters at the withers) and heavy (50–60 kilograms), but not as heavy as some giant breeds.

-Komondor´s are said to have the same temperament as most of the livestock guard dogs but the individuals I have known have been more volatile.
+Komondors are said to have the same temperament as most of the livestock guard dogs, but the individuals I have known have been more volatile.
 This may have been due to lack of socialization and training.
-They are said to be good with family and children but like all the livestock guard dogs, he will be happier with a job to do.
+They are said to be good with family and children, but like all the livestock guard dogs, they will be happier with a job to do.

 Confining these dogs to a life in the city or a suburb is not acceptable.

 Komondors are susceptible to the health problems of big breeds, hip dysplasia and bloat.
 External parasites (like fleas and ticks) are also more of a concern when the dog has that thick corded coat.